 Manchester Law Society is dedicated to promoting the legal profession and facilitating members of the public with any help that they may need.

-Manchester Law Society is an independent local law society and is not part of The Law Society of England and Wales.
+Manchester Law Society is an independent local law society and is not part of The National Law Society of England and Wales.

 The Society does not provide any services or advice for members of the public.
 The following information, however, may be useful.

 Using a solicitor

 Most of us need expert legal help at some time in our lives.
 Some of the most common issues are to do with buying a house, getting a divorce or making a will.
 But you might also need help if you are setting up home with your partner, starting your own business or organising an elderly person’s finances.

 The law can be complicated so it’s important to get the best advice you can.
 Solicitors are the experts when it comes to the law and how it affects you.
 So for legal advice that you can rely on, contact a solicitor.